FireNic/BachelorThesis/README.md

 # BachelorThesis

- My Own Documentation:
+For Remote At Uni
-	Own code is in one of those Folders and sample Makefile on this level.
-Makefile needs to be copied into the 	selected code folder (example 01)
+  - run make qemu in wsl and copy paste the qemu command the makefile produces (right after choosing which lua entry to execute)
-		TODO does this need extra config?
+  - for this to work put in the same location of the remote machine the obj/l4/<platform>/bin/<platform>_gen aswell as the obj/fiasco/<platform>/fiasco files

 General MakeFiles
-  - make clean removes all build files of that would be done by this makefile
+  - make clean removes (or maybe marks every file to be removed at next make) all build files of that would be done by this makefile
   - make compiles the files

-On WSL Self Config
+On WSL Do Config Self Config
  Done for basic Build:
   - fiasco kernel:
     - in src/fiasco do make B=../../obj/fiasco/builddir